Achyuta Deva Raya: Reign

+King Achyuta Deva Raya (center), commander Salakaraju Tirumala, and allied Pandya King Sri Vallabha (right).
+This Tiruppudaimarudur mural scene depicts the coronation of allied Pandya King Sri Vallabha attended by King Achyuta Deva Raya and his commander after their southern campaign, 1600s.

 The time when Achyuta Deva Raya became the emperor was by no means a favorable one.
 The peace and prosperity of the halcyon days under Krishnadevaraya were coming to an end.
 Feudatories and enemies were waiting for an opportunity to bring down the empire.
 In addition, Achyuta Deva Raya had to contend with the powerful Rama Raya, who was competing for the throne.

 While the works of Nuniz speak very lowly of Achyuta Deva Raya as being a monarch given to vices and cruelty, there is enough evidence to prove that the emperor was indeed noteworthy in his own right and fought hard to keep the prosperity of the empire alive.
 He had been personally chosen by Krishnadevaraya himself as a capable successor, handpicked to assume the imperial throne.

 The Turko-Persian Sultan Ismail Adil Shah of Bijapur invaded and captured the Raichur doab.
 The Gajapatis of Orissa and Quli Qutub Shah of Golconda Sultanate were defeated and pushed back.
 Achyuta Deva Raya along with his general Salakaraju Tirumala went on a southern campaign to bring the governors of Travancore and Ummathur under control.
 They were successful.
 Then they attacked the doab north of the Tungabhadra and recaptured the forts of Raichur and Mudgal successfully.

-The two Sanskrit works Achyutarayabhyudaya (lit.
-'Exaltation of Achyutaraya') and Varadambikaparinaya (lit.
+The two Sanskrit works Achyutarayabhyudayam (lit.
+'Exaltation of Achyutaraya') and Varadambikaparinayam (lit.
 'Wedding of Varadambika') describe the emperor's life and reign in detail.

 Throughout his rule, Achyuta Deva Raya had to contend with the manipulations of Rama Raya who in his powerful capacity had replaced many of the faithful servants of the Empire in high ranking positions with men of his own favour.
 On more than one occasion the Bahmani Sultans were brought in to play the role of mediator between the emperor and Aliya Rama Raya in the game of power sharing.
 This would further weaken the Empire.
 Around 1540, Rama Raya imprisoned Achyuta Deva Raya in a coup.

 In 1542, Achyuta Deva Raya died, and was succeeded by his young son of Venkata I (Venkata Raya or Venkatadri Raya).
 But he was soon killed, and Sadasiva Raya became the new emperor.
 Rama Raya became the imperial regent and let very little governance in the hands of Sadasiva Raya.

 The Tiruvengalanatha temple was built at Vijayanagara during his reign.
 It has become popularly known by his name as Achyutaraya temple, rather than by the name of the deity Venkateswara to whom the temple was dedicated.